nikki-experiments/my-react-boilerplate/README.md

 import 'regenerator-runtime/runtime';
 ```

-## Install Webpack

-Webpack takes all components that you’ve created puts it together in one bundled JavaScript file and makes it available to send down.
-That way you can break huge projects down to smaller more manageable modules.

-To install:

-    $ yarn add webpack (or run $ npm install --global webpack)

-You can also add the following dependencies: webpack-dev-server and html-webpack-plugin.

-Now you could run a command to convert your React files into your final js file.
-Make sure you are in your project's root directory.

-To build an exported js file:

-    $ webpack js/Clientapp.js public/bundle.js

-In this example the first file webpack is going to see is js/Clientapp.js.
-The output file will be public/bundle.js.
-The bundle.js file will be pretty large.
-That is why you should run a separate build for production.
-This one should be minified, gzipped.

-For a Produciton build, run:

-    $ webpack -p js/Clientapp.js public/bundle.js

-### Write config file for Webpack

-Now all you need to do is add the file path to your bundle file in your main html file.
-You could add this command to your npm scripts.
-However it will get even longer once you add Babel.
-Instead of running longer commands like this, you can create a webpack config file to handle it for you.

-Create a new _webpack.config.js_ file in the project root directory.
-Fill out the config based on this [webpack config template](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/webpack.config.js).

-EXPLANATION OF CONFIG FILE:

-- Context: sets the root directory.
-- Entry: is the file where the bundler starts the bundling process (index.js).
-- Output: is the filename and location where the bundled JS file will be saved.
-- Devtool: Uses source maps.
-- Resolve: Tells webpack which files to add to bundle and in a particular order.
-- Stats: Info configuration.
-- Module: specifies a regular expression that runs Babel transformations only for js files.
-- Loaders: are transformations applied on a file in our app.
-The key property takes on an array of loaders.
-- Plugins: contains any special operations we want performed during the build process.

-Check the [Webpack documentation](https://webpack.github.io/docs/list-of-loaders.html) for more potential loaders you can use.

-### Set bash commands for Webpack

-Create a bash command "build": "webpack" in npm scripts for webpack.
-It will know to use the config file settings.
-Test the command by running `yarn build` or `npm run build`.

-Now instead of building every time you make a change, set up the watcher bash command to build every time you save your files.
-Add "start": "webpack --watch" to your package.json scripts.

-### Setup Webpack Dev Server

-You don't want to use the file protocol, but we do need a static file server.
-To do this install webpack-dev-server.
-It should be in your package.json file.
-Also open webpack config file and add the devServer entry. '/public/' represents the path on the server.

-When this is run, it will run a dev server on host 8080, serve files from '/public/', and also run watch which will bundle output your files each time you save.
-To do this run:

-    $ ./node_modules/.bin/webpack-dev-server

-Make sure you stop watch before running this.
-This will start watch again anyway.
-Make it easy to run by adding "dev" to your package.json npm scripts.
-To run: `yarn dev`

 ## Setup Hot Module Replacement

+[DEPRECATED?]
 When Hot Module Replacement is setup, you won't have to continually rebuild your files to see changes made to code after you've saved your file.
 You will be able to save your current state while only the thing you changed gets updated and all without a hard refresh of the page.
 This makes for incredibly faster development.
 Yay!

 To set up HMR, open webpack file and 1) import webpack 2) change the entry object to array and add to it 3) add to devServer object 4) then add the new plugins array.
 Also set publicPath to the output object.